lewis-chinery/Paragraph/README.md

 Paragraph outputs a csv file containing predicted probabilities for each residue belonging to the paratope.
 The output csv is formatted as below.
 The atom number and 3D coordinates are of the C-alpha atoms for each residue.

+In order to recapitulate the true number of binding residues observed in the CDR loops plus two extra residues on either end, we recommend using a classifier cut-off of 0.734 on Paragraph's predictions.

 <div align="center">

 | pdb | chain_type | chain_id | IMGT | AA | atom_num | x | y | z | pred |